unixorn/awesome-zsh-plugins/README.md

 ### [Zgen](https://github.com/tarjoilija/zgen)

 Most of these plugins can be installed by adding `zgen load githubuser/reponame` to your .zshrc file in the same function you're doing your other `zgen load` calls in.
+Zgen will automatically clone the repositories for you when you do a `zgen save`.

 ### [zplug](https://github.com/b4b4r07/zplug)